Registration for Summer 2025 courses will open on the first Monday of February.

 Benessaiah, Nejm |

-N/A | Summer College Online | Click to read more about ANTH-2203-130 |
+N/A | Summer College 3 | Click to read more about ANTH-2203-130 |

 The class will involve a deep dive into human-technology interfaces, with future ethics taking a central concern as technology develops exponentially.
 Can regulations keep up?
 Do we need to consider robot ethics?
 Can human biases embeddedness within machine learning algorithms be understood or do they constitute black boxes?
 These are some of the questions this course will explore.
-Students will: • Understand current and future trends in AI • Develop critical thinking around ethics and philosophy of human machine enhancement • Learn how bias is encoded into algorithms • Debate how to regulate AI • Explore potential futures through literature and film • Debate robot personhood This course meets entirely online in an asynchronous format with no live meeting sessions during the Cross Session, June 3 - July 26, 2024. |
+Students will: • Understand current and future trends in AI • Develop critical thinking around ethics and philosophy of human machine enhancement • Learn how bias is encoded into algorithms • Debate how to regulate AI • Explore potential futures through literature and film • Debate robot personhood This course meets entirely online in an asynchronous format with no live meeting sessions during the 8-Week Cross Session, June 2 - July 23, 2025. |

 |||||